-Mitigation measures to reduce impacts to the natural environment are recommended.
-Environmental impacts which cannot be avoided are discussed.
+Mitigation measures to reduce impacts to the natural environment are recommended in the EIR.
+Environmental impacts which cannot be avoided are also discussed.
 Many of the mitigation measures are incorporated into the General Plan as ongoing policies.
-The EIR prepared for this General Plan is a "Master" EIR.
-A Master EIR may be used as the environmental documentation for proposed land use proposals that are consistent with the General Plan and will not create any additional environmental impacts.
-Using a Master EIR eliminates unnecessary, redundant studies and facilitates the review of land use proposals.
+The EIR prepared for this General Plan is a "Program" EIR.
+A Program EIR may be used as the environmental documentation when a project consists of a series of actions related to the issuance of rules, regulations, and other planning criteria.
 By evaluating alternative land use policies and recommending mitigation measures, the EIR is an integral component of the General Plan.

 The EIR for the General Plan is a separate document.
-It is located in the Community Development Department and Office of Records and Information.
+It is in the Community Development Department and Office of Records and Information.